- Finance ,

 Monzo is perhaps the most well-known example, having built a mobile-first service in response to changing behaviour.
 Monzo works its customers want it to work, not how its management thinks it ought to.

 You can’t design your service in isolation.
 You can’t lock yourself away, design a product that you think might work and expect customers to jump on board.
 You’ve got to invest time and effort into researching and understanding exactly what your audience wants.
 Do they want a personal service?
 Do they want an online-only service?
 Are they saving for specific goals?
 Do they need advice?
 Do they want advice?

 In the digital era, the customer is king.
 Unfortunately, a lot of companies still haven’t realised this and they’re being left behind.

 So, that’s three awesome marketing campaigns from finance companies.
-If you want to know more about modern marketing techniques, download our free eBook on inbound marketing today.
+If you want to know more about modern marketing techniques, download our free ebook today.
 It covers all the basics and teaches you how to set up a marketing campaign designed and built for the digital era.

 Like all great entrepreneurs, Will has two key driving qualities: an inexhaustible energy supply and a motivation to do better than everyone else.
 Having worked in every corner of the industry, Will leads Digital Impact with truly unique perspective.